QuantumWarlock/SPH1D/README.md

 ## Linux: SPH1D.x

-Recommend "out of source" build.
+I recommend "out of source" builds.
+This will prevent mixing build artifacts with the code base.

 **Release Build:**
 ```bash
 >mkdir build